9 Branching and GithHub Team Workflow

 • Editing the text and code in the files in the repo.

-• Executing the Save, Add, and Commit workflow to create a history.
+• Executing the save, add (stage), and commit workflow to create a git commit history.

 • Pushing committed changes to GitHub for cloud-based replication and sharing.